 - Educating your clients in all ways, look at the process, not just the loans. i.e. The auction process.

-- Looking at the clients needs holistically, rather than just looking at the transaction they want assistance with looking at their business, commercial needs and either introduce them to someone who can help or help them through it yourself.
+- Looking at the clients needs holistically, rather than just looking at the transaction.
+They want assistance with looking at their business, understand their commercial needs and either introduce them to someone who can help or help them yourself.

 - Becoming an expert online, become an authority in your niche so when client’s need help they’ll come directly to you.